 If you've created personas, you can look at the Engagement or Lead scoring By Persona.
 The scoring grid provides a great visual representation of how each persona is performing based on the metric you set.
 The darker the green square the larger the number of people in that grade for that persona.

 When you look at the scoring by Email Client, you can spot any email clients that seem to be under performing.
-If there are under performing email clients, you may want to do more testing to see if there is an issue with that particular client (e.g., deliverability issues, etc.).
-The point is, you can take some cues from this information to detect problems that may not be noticed otherwise.
+If there are under performing email clients, you may want to do more testing to see if there is an issue with that particular client (e.g., deliverability issues).
+The point is, you can take some cues from this information to detect problems that otherwise might not be noticed.